By Jim Boyce

-I don’t agree when people says it’s time to move to second- and third-tier cities.
+I don’t agree when people say it’s time to move to second- and third-tier cities.
 Some of those huge cities are not consuming wines or in the best scenario they are consuming inexpensive wines, which I don’t provide.

 What is the biggest lesson you have learned about the China wine market since opening your shop?

 I’m importing some of Chile’s finest wines, ones that are expensive even back home.
-My cheapest wine costs around 75元 (USD12) in Chile and I’m selling it for 85元 (USD14) in Beijing.
+My cheapest wine costs around 75RMB (USD12) in Chile and I’m selling it for 85RMB (USD14) in Beijing.
 Even though I’m making a big effort to be competitive and provide high-quality wines, the market in north China is not prepared for these kinds of products.
 Most people are still buying less expensive entry-level wines, which I don’t have, or they focus on the presentation, such as the bottle and labeling, rather than quality.

-The second big lesson, which is maybe a lesson for every wine business in China, is the close link between sales and government spending.
+The second big lesson, maybe a lesson for every wine business in China, is the close link between sales and government spending.
 Since the recent government crackdown on corruption, wine sales have dropped dramatically.
 Now the real Chinese wine consumers are finally emerging: young professionals that enjoy wines daily at home or with friends in a restaurant.
 But the results are far from the stratospheric numbers, in terms of prices and volumes, we were used to until about two years ago.

-Unfortunately I decided to start my business in the middle of 2012 when the government-focused market was at its peak.
+Unfortunately, I decided to start my business in the middle of 2012 when the government-focused market was at its peak.
 When I finally opened last year, I found a completely different market condition in which to sell the large quantity of excellent but far-too-expensive Chilean fine wines I imported.
 Now it is time to rethink my focus!

 What one red wine and one white wine in your portfolio would you recommend to a beginner with a modest income?
 How about someone with a good knowledge of wine and some money to spend?

-Three of the wines in my portfolio where selected as best in their categories in Chile, including best Cabernet Sauvignon, best Pinot Noir and best Cabernet Franc, so I’m very comfortable recommending any of them.
-However, I’m most proud recommending my family’s extraordinary wine, Maquis Franco 2010, selected as Chilean best Cabernet Franc and which can easily compete in a blind wine tasting with any of most renowned Bordeaux chateaux.
+Three of the wines in my portfolio were selected as best in their categories in Chile, including best Cabernet Sauvignon, best Pinot Noir and best Cabernet Franc, so I’m very comfortable recommending any of them.
+However, I’m most proud of recommending my family’s extraordinary wine, Maquis Franco 2010, selected as Chilean best Cabernet Franc and which can easily compete in a blind wine tasting with any of most renowned Bordeaux chateaux.
 It’s not a secret that it is blended by Jacques Boissenot, a consultant to most of Bordeaux’s first growths.